 Representative Academic Publications:

-Galbraith, N. D., Boyda, D., McFeeters, D., & Galbraith, V. (under revision).
+Galbraith, N. D., Boyda, D., McFeeters, D., & Galbraith, V. (in press).
 Patterns of occupational stress in police contact and dispatch personnel: Implications for physical and psychological health.
 International archives of occupational and environmental health.

 Galbraith, V., Bull, R., & Galbraith, N. D. (in prep.).
 Police officers’ attitudes to mental health and help-seeking.
 Being prepared for Occupational Medicine.